 Making the corn flake topping

-Spread over the top of the cheesy potatoes.
+Spread the crushed cornflakes over the top of the cheesy potatoes.

-Bake at 350 degrees for around 50-60 minutes, or until bubbly and browned on top.
+Step 6: Bake the cornflake potatoes at 350 degrees for around 50-60 minutes, or until bubbly and browned and crunchy on top.

 How to store/reheat funeral potatoes?